C. J. Fiedorowicz: 2016

-The Houston Texans finished atop the AFC South with a 9–7 record.
-On January 14, 2017, Fiedorowicz caught three passes for 36 yards and a touchdown as the Texans lost 34–16 in the AFC Divisional round to the eventual Super Bowl LI Champions the New England Patriots.
+The Texans finished atop the AFC South with a 9–7 record.
+On January 14, 2017, Fiedorowicz caught three passes for 36 yards and a touchdown as the Texans lost 34–16 in the AFC Divisional round to the eventual Super Bowl LI Champions the Patriots.

 2017

 On April 31, 2017, the Texans signed Fiedorowicz to a three-year, $21.5 million contract that includes $10.09 million guaranteed.

 Fiedorowicz missed the final three preseason games after suffering a concussion in the preseason opener against the Carolina Panthers.
-He started the Houston Texans' regular-season opener against the Jacksonville Jaguars and caught four passes for 46 yards during their 29–7 loss.
+He started the Texans' regular-season opener against the Jaguars and caught four passes for 46 yards during their 29–7 loss.
 Unfortunately, he left the game after suffering a concussion and was placed on injured reserve on September 12, 2017.
 Fiedorowicz remained on injured reserve for eight games (Weeks 2-10).
 He was activated off injured reserve to the active roster on November 10, 2017.
 His first game back, he had two receptions for 10 yards in the Texans' 33–7 loss at the Los Angeles Rams.
-On December 3, 2017, Fiedorowicz caught two passes for 16 yards in Houston's 24–13 loss to the Tennessee Titans.
+On December 3, 2017, Fiedorowicz caught two passes for 16 yards in Houston's 24–13 loss to the Titans.
 He left the game after suffering his third concussion of the season and was placed back on injured reserve on December 5, 2017.